 The FSA is a “lender of last resort,” meaning they support farmers that cannot get loans anywhere else.
 To apply, you must show proof that you were denied a loan from a commercial lender, like Farm Credit.

 Before you can apply, you’ll need to set up or update your FSA records.
 It’s a process that can take dozens of pages of paperwork and a workday’s worth of hours to complete.
-FarmRaise can take care of that process so you don’t have to.
+FarmRaise can make that process simpler so you can get back to what you do best — farming.
 In the end, you’ll get a farm number - a unique identifier that stays with your farm even if you sell it or move your agribusiness to another lot of land.